 - Scheduling examinations or other applicant or promotion selection activities in conflict with a current or prospective employee’s religious needs

 - Maintaining an unnecessarily restrictive dress code

 - Refusing to allow observance of a religious holiday

 - Biased comments, slurs, jokes

 - Excluding potential employees during recruitment

 - Allowing or creating a hostile work environment based on religious belief, making the workplace a difficult or offensive environment that interferes with an employee’s ability to work

 - Terminating or demoting based on religious belief

 - Issuing unfair discipline based on religious belief, faultfinding, nitpicking

 This is of course not a comprehensive list of the ways in which discrimination can rear its ugly head at work, but it is a list that you may be more familiar with than you would like.
-If you are experiencing any, or many, of the above discriminatory actions, please understand that it is in the vested interests of the wrongdoers to make you feel guilty for or hesitate to pursue potential legal claims.
-Contact an employment attorney to discuss what’s been happening to you, we’ve heard it all, we know how this works, and we want to help.
+If you are experiencing any, or many, of the above discriminatory actions, please understand that it is in the vested interests of the wrongdoers to make you feel guilty or hesitate to pursue potential legal claims.
+Contact an employment attorney to discuss what’s been happening to you.
+We know how this works, and we want to help.